-The Medical Administrator / Medical Superintendent’s Guide For Emigrating to Australia
+For a Medical Administrator / Medical Superintendent Emigrating to Australia

 Welcome to our guide on the Australian skills assessment process for a Medical Administrator / Medical Superintendent.
 Before we examine the skills required to be recognised as a Medical Administrator / Medical Superintendent it may be helpful to explain that the skills assessment is the first step of the emigration process.
 The skills Assessment of a Medical Administrator / Medical Superintendent determines their eligibility to emigrate and the visa options available.
 Ultimately, it will affect their employment opportunities once they are in Australia.